 To be eligible for an award, a company must be a Guildmember in good standing at the time of nomination and through the public review period.
 After receiving an award, companies with lapsed memberships may continue to promote their status as Guildmaster Award Winners, but only current Guildmembers will be promoted on the GuildQuality website.

-From late October through November of 2016, members can apply for the following year's Guildmaster Awards.
+From late October through November, members can apply for the following year's Guildmaster Awards.
 For an application to be accepted, a member must verify that they have provided (or will provide by the end of the current year) GuildQuality with a complete and unabridged list of their customers, excluding any disclosed exceptions.

 For operational reasons, a member may not survey certain types of customers or jobs.
 Some examples: A new home builder might not survey about small remodeling projects done for past clients, a design-build remodeler might not survey handyman clients, a condominium developer who also owns apartment buildings might not survey apartment residents, or a landscape installer might not survey maintenance-only customers.